Sweet Hawaiian-Style Rolls are a sweet and soft yeast roll in the same style as the crowd favorite Hawaiian bread at the grocery store.

 This will help the bottoms to brown a bit and keep the tops from browning quite so fast.

-You absolutely must check your dough 5-10 minutes after you start your bread machine.
+Why you absolutely must check your dough after you start your bread machine:

 The mashed potatoes can be a variable depending on how you make them.
 I’ve used potatoes with a little bit of butter, milk. and salt, and I’ve used potatoes with a lot of cream cheese, butter, and salt and pepper.
 They all worked.